Daebug/Modern-Portfolio-Template/README.md

 ## 🚀 Deployment

 ### Build for Production

 ```bash
 npm run build
 ```

 The built files will be in the `dist/` directory, ready for deployment to any static hosting service like:

 - Netlify
 - Vercel
 - GitHub Pages
 - AWS S3
 - Firebase Hosting

-## 🤝 Contributing

-Feel free to fork this template and customize it for your needs.
-If you create improvements that could benefit others, consider contributing back!

-## 📄 License

-This template is open source and available under the [MIT License](LICENSE).

-## 🙋‍♂️ Support

-If you have questions or need help customizing this template, feel free to:
-- Create an issue in the repository
-- Reach out through the contact form in the template
-- Check the documentation for the technologies used

----

-**Happy coding!** 🚀 Make this template your own and showcase your amazing work to the world.